Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Conclusions

 \section{Conclusions}

-This article reports the effects of anisotropy on both the stellar structure and $f$ oscillation modes of strange stars.
-For this aim, we used the stellar equilibrium equations, including the anisotropic factor, and we derived the nonradial oscillation equations involving such a factor within the fully general relativity context.
-For the fluid contained in the star, we assume that it follows the MIT bag model with vector coupling, and the anisotropy is described by the profile $\sigma=\alpha p_r(1-\frac{1}{g_{11}})$.
+This article investigates the effects of anisotropy on both the stellar structure and the $f$-mode oscillations of NSs.
+To this end, we used the stellar equilibrium equations, including the anisotropic factor, and derived the nonradial oscillation equations involving such a factor within the fully general relativity context.
+For the fluid contained in the compact star, we assume that the stellar matter obeys an EOS derived from a consistent matching between microscopic nuclear theory and pQCD calculations, joined through a piecewise polytropic interpolation scheme, and the anisotropy is described by the profile $\sigma=\alpha p_r(1-\frac{1}{g_{11}})^2$ (see Ref.~\cite{2024PhRvD.110h3020L,2026PhRvD.113d3025G,2026arXiv260106962Y}).

-Regarding the equilibrium configurations, we found that the strange star is affected by anisotropy.
-For certain ranges of central energy density, we observed both higher (lower) mass and radius values when using higher (lower) values of $\alpha$; this is consistent with what has been reported in the literature for strange stars using the MIT bag model EOS. {For $\alpha>0$, increasing $\alpha$ favors the proposed model, bringing the masses closer to the observational data.
-This suggests that anisotropy could play a relevant role in identifying strange stars.}
+Regarding the equilibrium configurations, we found that the NS structure is affected by the presence of anisotropic pressure.
+For certain ranges of central energy density, we observed both larger (smaller) mass and radius values when using higher (lower) values of $\alpha$.
+In addition, variations in the anisotropy parameter $\alpha$ alter the internal pressure distribution of the star, thereby influencing the resulting mass-radius configurations.
+As shown in Fig.~\ref{fig:Mrho_MR}, this leads to stellar models that are in better agreement with current observational constraints, including NICER mass-radius measurements and heavy pulsar masses.
+This indicates that anisotropy can enhance the phenomenological viability of the EOS adopted in this work.
+This suggests that anisotropy may play a relevant role by providing complementary information on the internal structure and composition of NSs.

-In our study of nonradial oscillation modes, we found that the $f$-modes are strongly influenced by anisotropy.
-For specific ranges of total mass, we observed that the $f$-modes increase (or decrease) as the anisotropy parameter $\alpha$ increases (or decreases).
+In our study of nonradial oscillation modes, we found that the $f$-modes are systematically affected by anisotropy, with relative variations depending on the stellar configuration.
+According to Fig.~\ref{fig:fmodes_OmegaM}, for specific ranges of total mass, we observed that the $f$-modes increase (or decrease) as the anisotropy parameter $\alpha$ increases (or decreases).
 It is worth noting that the equations governing nonradial oscillations depend on the chosen anisotropic profile; in this case, they are determined by the form of equation \eqref{anisotropic_eos}.

 We also investigated the impact of anisotropy on the detectability of the fundamental oscillation mode.
-Our results indicate that massive stars with an anisotropy parameter $\alpha\sim1.0$ could be detected within our galaxy, i.e., at distances of approximately $\sim 10\,[\rm kpc]$.
+Our results indicate that the $f$-mode signal from NSs with masses of $\sim 1.7\,M_\odot$ and an anisotropy parameter $\alpha \sim 1.0$ could be detected within our galaxy with future GW detectors, i.e., at distances of approximately $\sim 10\,[\rm kpc]$.